Statistical Emulations of Human Operational Motions in Industrial Environments: Introduction

-We will explore multiple modeling choices to overcome technical challenges in representing long shape sequences in the shape space ${\cal Y}$.
-Viewing a human motion sequence as a random realization of a stochastic process $X$ with values in ${\cal Y}$, one can take a discrete-time approach by developing a time-series model (such as vector auto-regression (VAR)) or a continuous-time approach such as the solution of a stochastic differential equation.
-One can choose a parametric approach, {\it e.g.}, a Gaussian process model, or a non-parametric approach, where each sample path is treated as an unstructured function.
-When it comes to modeling a process in the curved space ${\cal Y}$, there are two broad approaches: (1) modeling a shape sequence directly on ${\cal Y}$ using its intrinsic Riemannian geometry, and (2) approximately flattening ${\cal Y}$ into a Euclidean space (often a tangent space of ${\cal Y}$) that allows the use of traditional (Euclidean) statistical models.
-In addition to the shape variability in human postures, the sequences contain temporal variability caused by the different work speeds of different operators.
-It is known that accounting for temporal misalignments significantly improves modeling and classification ~\citep{Veeraraghavan2009timewarping,amor2015action}.
+We are faced with multiple modeling choices to overcome technical challenges in representing long shape sequences in the shape space ${\cal Y}$.
+Viewing a human motion sequence as a stochastic process $X(t)$ taking values in ${\cal Y}$, one can either take a discrete-time approach by building a time-series model or a continuous-time approach by using a stochastic differential equation or a functional representation.
+Similarly, one can choose a parametric approach, {\it e.g.}, a Gaussian model, or a non-parametric approach, where each sample path is treated as an unstructured function.
+For modeling a process in the nonlinear manifold ${\cal Y}$, there are two broad approaches: (1) modeling a shape sequence directly on ${\cal Y}$ using its intrinsic Riemannian geometry, and (2) approximately flattening ${\cal Y}$ into a Euclidean space (often a tangent space of ${\cal Y}$) that allows the use of traditional (Euclidean) statistical models.
+In addition to the shape variability in human postures, due to several human factors, the sequences contain temporal variability caused by the different work speeds of different operators.
+Accounting for temporal misalignments is known to improve classification tasks ~\citep{Veeraraghavan2009timewarping,amor2015action} and should improve emulation performance.

 Lastly, different combinations of these choices lead to different solutions and performances.
-Therefore, we need to evaluate these modeling choices and select the best model for our application.
-We will assess these models in several ways: using visualizations, statistical likelihoods, non-parametric hypothesis tests, and specialized ideas.
-We apply these diverse ideas to a manufacturing dataset and present our findings.
-We also provide the strengths and limitations of different choices studied in these experiments.
+One needs to evaluate these modeling choices and select the best model for our application.
+We will assess these models in multiple ways: using visualizations, statistical likelihoods, non-parametric hypothesis tests, physical plausibility, and customized ideas.
+We apply these ideas to a manufacturing and a workout dataset and present our findings.
+We also provide the strengths and limitations of different models.